ReubenJPitts/Corpus-of-the-Epigraphy-of-the-Italian-Peninsula-in-the-1st-Millennium-BCE/vademecum.md

 *The following page provides a detailed field-by-field usage guide, description of contents, and methodological information for the database.*

 # 1. Texts
 This table contains information pertaining to individual inscriptions as a whole.
-All information in this table was either entered manually, or entered through collaboration with Trismegistos and then manually completed.
+All information in this table was either entered manually, or entered via Trismegistos and then manually completed.

 ## 1.1.
 Links
 **Text_ID**: The ID of the inscription within this corpus.
 This number can be used to link this table to other tables (sentences.csv and links.csv).